 Fresh Meat and Poultry Product Labeler

-Use this tool to access the correct nutrient data, based on USDA’s Nutrient Database, needed to create labels, posters and point-of-sale materials for all fresh beef, veal, pork, lamb and chicken sold at retail.
+Use this tool to access the correct nutrient data, based on USDA’s Nutrient Database, needed to create labels, posters and point-of-sale materials for all fresh beef, veal, pork, lamb, and chicken sold at retail.